 As far as food towns go, New York is its own five-borough universe, with plenty of stories that rarely make it through the pinhole light of a page view.
 But there's a lot you can do in a minute.

-Entries tagged with '1 minute meal'
+'1 minute meal' on Serious Eats

 Since 2002, Bronx-based Buddhist monk Thich Thien Chi has been a spiritual guide to Vietnamese Buddhists from throughout the tri-state area.
 He's also turned his temple, the Chieu Kien Buddhist Center, into one of the city's most interesting dining halls, working for hours every weekend to serve free vegetarian meals along with his Sunday service.